cimryan/teslausb/README.md

       psk="PASSWORD"
     }
     ```
+1. Press Control-O then Contr-X to save the file and exit nano.
 1. Configure the wifi to ensure that your Pi has access to your network.
 Note that this command differs from what's described in the video for how to set up the pi without a monitor using Windows.
     ```
     wpa_cli -i wlan0 reconfigure